- Home

 2. Alter social plans and settings if needed

 Because menopause symptoms can include things like anxiety, irritability, and hot flushes, it’s understandable that the idea of being somewhere with lots of people and not a lot of air might feel less appealing.
-You might also feel less like drinking – which might make you feel awkward if you’d usually meet friends for a couple of glasses of wine.
-Or if you’re feeling particularly tired because you aren’t sleeping well at night, then perhaps a two-hour drive might seem like harder work than usual.
+You might also be less inclined to drink, which can feel awkward if you’d usually meet friends for a couple of glasses of wine.
+Or if you’re feeling particularly tired because you aren’t sleeping well at night, perhaps a two-hour drive might seem like harder work than usual.

 It’s important to remember that this is normal, and it’s okay to not necessarily want to (or feel you can cope with) some of the social activities that you did pre-menopause.
 But, this doesn’t mean that you can’t still meet up with friends and enjoy yourself by altering social plans and settings if needed.

-For example, perhaps, rather than meeting a friend in a crowded bar, you could grab a tea and go for a long walk, or to an exercise class instead.
-Or perhaps instead of travelling two hours to see a friend, you could meet halfway.
-Meeting friends out of the house somewhere (rather than having them come over to your home) is also a good way to stay connected, but have the option to leave whenever you want to.
-Some people feel put off by inviting people to their house because of the thought that they might stay much longer than desired.
+Seeing friends out of the house somewhere (rather than having them come over to your home) is also a good way to stay connected, but you have the option to leave whenever you want.
+Some people feel put off by inviting people to their house because of the thought of staying longer than they would like.

 3. If you want to make new connections, look for low-pressure ways to do this

-If it’s been a while since you’ve connected with anyone new, then sometimes the idea can be daunting – especially if you’re already feeling anxious, or if your natural instincts are telling you to hide away.
-But there are plenty of low-commitment, low-pressure ways that you can start meeting new people.
+If it’s been a while since you’ve connected with anyone new, sometimes the idea can be daunting – especially if you’re already feeling anxious, or your instincts are telling you to hide away.
+But there are plenty of low-commitment, low-pressure ways to meet new people.

-Friendship apps, community forums, and neighbourhood hubs are some examples of these because they’ll allow you to test the friendship waters from the comfort of your own home.
-Connecting online can also take some of the nervousness out of the situation and allow you to start forging some meaningful connections before you meet people in person.
+Friendship apps, community forums, and neighbourhood hubs are some examples of these because you can test the friendship waters from the comfort of your home.
+Connecting online can also take some of the nerves away and allow you to start forging some meaningful connections before you meet people in person.

-For more tips and advice on making new connections, you might want to check out our article; 7 ways to meet new people in the current climate.
+For more tips and advice on making new connections, check out our article: 9 ways to meet new people.

 4. Be honest with yourself

-It can also help to look at the bigger picture – if someone is a good friend of yours, then it’s unlikely that they would want to do anything to anger or frustrate you.
-Perhaps they are oblivious to how their behaviour could be affecting you, or in some cases, it could be that you do just need some space and will feel better after getting some.
+It can also help to look at the bigger picture.
+If someone is your good friend, it’s unlikely that they’d want to do anything to anger or frustrate you.
+Perhaps they are oblivious to how their behaviour could be affecting you, or in some cases, you might just need space and will feel better after getting some.

 5. Give yourself space when you need it

-Although it’s important to maintain close bonds with people you care about, it’s also important to recognise when time to yourself will actually be helpful – as the menopause is often not just a time of biological transition, but of spiritual transition too.
-One full of lots of reflection and self-exploration.
-It can often coincide with other life events, like an empty nest, or the passing of elderly relatives – which can throw everything into question.
+Although it’s important to maintain close bonds with people you care about, it’s also important to recognise when time to yourself will actually be helpful – as menopause is often not just a biological transition, but also a spiritual one, full of reflection and self-exploration.
+It often coincides with other life events, like an empty nest or the passing of elderly relatives, which can throw everything into question.

-You might find yourself asking broader questions during this time like: ‘Am I truly happy?’
+You might find yourself asking broader questions during this time, like: ‘Am I truly happy?’
 ‘What do I want to get out of this phase of life?’
 ‘What matters most to me as an individual?’
-Perhaps what once made you happy no longer does, which could lend way to crossroads situations where you wonder where to turn next, or to long periods of asking yourself ‘Who am I now?’
-For some women, the menopause is the start of a liberating new chapter that is more about their own wants and needs, and less about the expectations of others.
+Perhaps what once made you happy no longer does, which could lead to crossroads situations where you wonder where to turn next.
+For some women, the menopause is the start of a liberating new chapter that’s more about their own wants and needs, and less about the expectations of others.

-So, while staying connected to friends and family during what can be quite a bumpy ride is a good thing, it’s also a good idea to make time for you – to think, to breathe, and to explore who you are.
+So, while staying connected to friends and family during what can be quite a bumpy ride is a good thing, it’s also a good idea to make time to think, breathe, and explore who you are.
 Being kind to ourselves is just as important, if not more important, than being kind to others.

 Final thoughts...

-There are also plenty of women out there who will be having similar thoughts and experiences during their own menopause transition – and it can often be helpful to share experiences and empower each other rather than to suffer in silence.
+There are also plenty of women out there who will be having similar thoughts and experiences during their own menopause transition, and it can often help to share experiences and empower each other.

-If menopause symptoms are affecting your quality of life, then you could also consider speaking to your GP, or to a menopause specialist – who will be able to talk you through some options for managing your symptoms.
+If menopause symptoms are affecting your quality of life, you could also consider speaking to your GP or to a menopause specialist, who can talk you through some options for managing your symptoms.

 Have you found it more difficult to maintain friendships during menopause?
 Do you have any additional tips and advice that you’d like to share?
 We’d be interested to hear about your experiences in the comments below.